Shop these Presidents Day sales for monumental savings | CNN Underscored

 • Purple: Get as much as $700 off a mattress and sleep system, that includes the well-known Purple Grid.

-• Raymour & Flanigan: A variety of furnishings is as much as 30% off on the retailer.
+• Raymour & Flanigan: A spread of furnishings is as much as 30% off on the retailer.

+• Rifle Paper Co.: Enjoy an additional 25% off all sale objects, together with lovable prints, rugs, notebooks and extra, with code EXTRA25.

-• Riley Home: Take an extra 30% off Last Chance gadgets, for as much as 65% financial savings with code PRES30.
+• Riley Home: Take a further 30% off Last Chance objects, for as much as 65% financial savings with code PRES30.

+• Rove Concepts: Save as much as 50% on choose designs with membership (members save 20% off web site huge and obtain 20% again through a voucher).

 • Rugs USA: Take as much as 75% off a brand new rug.